Marking 4 years since the BP Deepwater Horizon blowout

 5.Delayed payments, legal challenges, and stalling tactics are putting a match to what little good will BP had in the area.
 Although some people have been compensated, there is widespread anger at how uneven the payouts have been.
 Now BP is fighting to delay and overturn payments it deems too steep.
 These payments were part of a deal it made in a settlement in 2012, in which BP gave up control over who got paid.

 Four years after British Petroleums spill in the Gulf of Mexico, communities have not recovered, ecosystems and animals are still struggling, and the company who made the mess is now pulling away and acting as if its job is done.
 And all of this has happened on the continental United States, under what couldand shouldbe intense media and public scrutiny.

 Big marine oil spills stay around for a long time.
 The oil stays around.
 The ecological and economic hardship stay around.
 And the damage to communities stays around.
 Even when were all watching.
 If we take a lesson from Deepwater Horizon, it should be that big marine oil spills stay around for a long timethe oil stays around, the economic and ecological hardship stays around, and the damage to communities stays, too.

-in the Arctic, schemes to go drilling in that remote, rough, and pristine place, we must be extra vigilant.
+So when we have a chance to stop it from happening again, we have to do all we can.
+As Shell, which has a proven history of debacle in the Arctic, schemes to go drilling in that remote, rough, and pristine place, we must be extra vigilant.
 Nobody, let alone Shell, can clean up an oil spill in temperate weather close to home.
 What happens when a spill of a similar scale occurs in rough, icy waters and flows under sheets of ice?